MicrosoftDocs/azure-devops-docs/docs/build-release/apps/cd/azure/aspnet-core-to-azure-webapp.md

 ---
-title: Deploy your ASP.NET Core app to an Azure web app | VSTS Quickstart
+title: Deploy your app to an Azure web app | VSTS Quickstart
 description: Set up a continuous integration (CI) build for your ASP.NET Core application, and then a continuous deployment (CD) release to Azure web app using Visual Studio Team Services
 services: vsts
 documentationcenter: ''